Kentico/xperience-by-kentico-contacts-importer/README.md

 | ContactMiddleName | string    | no       |

 In the CSV file, define the first row as a header containing the names of the individual columns.
 Header validation is performed during the file upload.
+See example file [Contact Sample](https://github.com/Kentico/xperience-by-kentico-contacts-importer/blob/main/data/contact_sample.csv).

 ## Contributing